 Also known as CBT, this form of therapy helps to correct an individual’s thinking patterns and eventual actions.
 Patients are guided on how to regain their lost confidence and get over their fear of social interaction.
 Cognitive-behavioral therapy is also widely used to treat HFD and other mental health disorders.

 Typically, the high-functioning disorder affects an individual’s interpersonal relationships.
 Relational therapy enables patients to sort out the connections between themselves and their loved ones.
-It makes them aware of how their thoughts, mood, and behaviors influence their relationships.
+It makes them aware of how their thoughts, moods, and behaviors influence their relationships.
 Ultimately, they use this to ensure that relationships work better for everyone.

 This is an ideal intervention for educating people who are close to you about the high-functioning disorder.
 Once your family members and loved ones are aware of your situation and the challenges you face, it will be easier to tackle any issues that may arise.
 Family therapy also goes a long way to eliminating the stigma associated with HFD.